person cooking at a stove

 Of course, it’s perfect for pizza and pasta, but its uses don’t stop there!
 Think of it as your all-purpose Italian-style red sauce.
 It’s fantastic as a dipper for garlic bread or breadsticks, a base for shakshuka, a simmering sauce for meatballs, or a condiment for arancini or fried ravioli.
 I’ve even thinned it with a bit of broth for a quick soup!

 Freezer: This sauce freezes beautifully for up to 6 months.
-For ultimate convenience, freeze it in portion-sized zip-lock bags (I do one bag per pizza).
-Lay the bags flat to freeze—they thaw quickly on the counter or in a bowl of warm water.
+For the ultimate convenience, freeze it in portion-sized zip-lock bags (I do one bag per pizza).
+Lay the bags flat to freeze.
+They then thaw quickly on the counter or in a bowl of warm water.

 Can I use fresh tomatoes?